migurski/talkingpapers/README.markdown

 - not just depending on their own routes ... perhaps working with CARE or Worldvision ... they share information - about where you can drive and where you can't.

-Core use scenario: In a jeep, after a disaster, perhaps a 2-person team driving aorund and researching conditions all day so they can tell where to bring in supplies.
+Core use scenario: In a jeep, after a disaster, perhaps a 2-person team driving around and researching conditions all day so they can tell where to bring in supplies.

 #Situations our users face